 The following suggestions will help maintain a peaceful, respectful environment and will also help improve the flow of communication during the process.
 The Mental Health Professional and the attorneys assist the parties to be thoughtful as they speak, and to change their behavior, if necessary, during the joint sessions.

 Arguing is a waste of time, especially when both sides start just repeating old complaints.
 When each party just states his or her positions, no progress will be made.
 A better way is to think about the more important broad issues of both parties.
-You can start by identifying your own perspectives, interests, and beliefs and then listen for those of the other person.
+You can start by identifying your own perspectives, interests, and beliefs and then listen to those of the other person.
 There may be surprising agreement on the bigger issues, which can lead to productive discussions on other issues.

 Each person needs to go through his/her own development of issues, evaluation of options and determination of needs.
-Be aware of conduct which interferes with the needs of the other party to feel like the process allows him or her to fully participate and be heard.
+Be aware of conduct that interferes with the needs of the other party to feel like the process allows him or her to fully participate and be heard.
 Make sure it is safe for the other to say what needs to be said.
 Both parties need to experience a process that meets their needs.

 Listen for the tendency to include references to the other person in your language.
 Refrain from references to what the other person thinks, feels, wants or needs.
 Most of the time when you are talking with your spouse and you start mentioning what your spouse (“you”) is thinking, feeling, or doing, your spouse's defenses will come up and the discussion will degenerate.
 That effect is multiplied by the addition of “always” or “never”, as in “you always…”.
 Think about how you feel when someone starts explaining what you always do about something.
 It is much less confrontational if you state things in terms of yourself (“I feel/think…”).